ciaran51/elasticgraph/config/site/src/query-api/filtering/full-text-search.md

 {% include copyable_code_snippet.html language="graphql" data="music_queries.filtering.PhraseSearch" %}

+### Matches Query With Prefix

+`matchesQueryWithPrefix` is similar to `matchesQuery` but additionally supports prefix matching on the last term of the query.
+This is especially useful when you want to implement search-as-you-type functionality:

+{% include copyable_code_snippet.html language="graphql" data="music_queries.filtering.MatchesSearchWithPrefix" %}

+This query will match artists with bios like:

+> Marco Romano is renowned for his masterful accordion performances accompanied by violin, creating a fusion of traditional and contemporary sounds.

+> The ensemble features virtuoso accordion players, producing a distinctive chamber music experience.

+Notice that it matches "violin" and "virtuoso" even though the query is for "vi" (prefix match), and because `requireAllTerms: true` is specified, the bio must also contain "accordion".
+By setting `allowedEditsPerTerm: NONE`, we're ensuring exact matching for the terms (except for the prefix behavior on the last term).

-### Bypassing matchesPhrase and matchesQuery
+### Bypassing matchesPhrase, matchesQuery, and matchesQueryWithPrefix

-In order to make a `matchesPhrase` or `matchesQuery` filter optional, you can supply `null` to the `MatchesQueryFilterInput` parameter, like this:
+In order to make a `matchesPhrase`, `matchesQuery`, or `matchesQueryWithPrefix` filter optional, you can supply `null` to the filter input parameter, like this:

 {% include copyable_code_snippet.html language="graphql" data="music_queries.filtering.OptionalMatchingFilter" %}